storj/docs/app/(docs)/object-mount/user-guides/configuration/page.md

 - `igv`
 - `fastQC`

-This means that when a URI-style path (corresponding to a {ref}`paired bucket or container <user-guide-pair-containers>`) is passed to any of the applications above, Object Mount will prevent the application from handling the path in a special way.
+This means that when a URI-style path (corresponding to a [paired bucket or container](<user-guide-pair-containers)) is passed to any of the applications above, Object Mount will prevent the application from handling the path in a special way.

 For example, `fmpeg` has special handling for some [protocols](http://ffmpeg.org/ffmpeg-protocols.html#Protocols) which they specify in a similar URI format to Object Mount URI cloud paths (e.g. `ftp://example.foo`).
 As a result, Object Mount needs to prevent `ffmpeg` from failing (when given a path like `s3://bucket/file`) because `s3`, `az` and `gs` are not protocols it supports.